vackosar/vackosar.github.io/_drafts/2021-04-27-dreamcoder-wake-sleep-program-learning.md

 - select 5 smallest programs
 - use for next sleep

+Abstraction phase:
+- propose new library functions
+- minizing the new functions
+- minimizing the length of solutions
+- reduce number of refactorings \\( \sim 10^{14} \\)
+    - ideas from:
+        - version space algebras
+        - equivalence graphs
+    - plus limit to small programs
+    - lead to improvement \\( \sim 10^6 \\)

+Dream phase:
+- replay programs ~100s
+- 50/50 mixing generated and replay programs
+- to augment data but stay representative
+- train Q function for search

 Notation in the paper:
 - library: \\( L \\)
 - program: